|Nutrition Facts (per serving)|

-Select amount of rice depending on whether you are cooking for two or more.
+Select an amount of rice depending on whether you are cooking for two or more.
 Wash brown rice well and drain until water runs almost clear.
 Allow rice to soak for 30 minutes, time permitting.
 Cook rice according to your rice cooker's instructions.

 While the rice is cooking, cook frozen shelled edamame in boiling water for about 5 minutes until the beans are tender.
 Drain and rinse with cold water.
 Set aside.

 Gently incorporate the wakame-chazuke (green tea) furikake seasoning into rice.
 If available, use a Japanese shamoji or rice paddle for ease of use.

 Add the bottled Nametake (seasoned mushrooms) to the rice and gently mix.